keskinm/autograd/README.md

-## An implementation of Automatic differentiation library.
+## An implementation of Automatic differentiation.

 Classical methods for computing derivatives includes: